Producer Spotlight: Jungle Project

 Diana Chaves brings knowledge and energy from many areas, including social architecture research, food technology, and community integration.
 She embraces collaboration and development and leads the company’s operations, finance, and product R&D.

 Paul Zinck graduated from Antioch College with degrees in Cultural and Interdisciplinary Studies and a passion for social and environmental justice.
-After working in the film industry in New York, he made his way to Costa Rica to pursue a career in agroforestry, acquiring over a decade of experience and a fascination with breadfruit.
-While working for Global Breadfruit, Paul collaborated on a project with EARTH University and joined forces with a senior student, Gustavo.
-The goal was to turn a backyard tree into a commercial product that would fend off harmful monocropping ventures focused on bananas and pineapples and incentivize holistic agroforestry methods.
+After working in the film industry in New York, he made his way to Costa Rica to pursue a career in agroforestry.
+At this time, he had already acquired over a decade of experience and a fascination with breadfruit.
+While working for Global Breadfruit, Paul collaborated on a project with EARTH University.
+He joined forces with a senior student, Gustavo.
+The goal was to turn a backyard tree into a commercial product.
+They believed that this product could decrease harmful banana and pineapple monocropping ventures and incentivize holistic agroforestry.

 Gustavo Angulo graduated from EARTH University in Costa Rica as an agronomy engineer.
-While collaborating with Paul, he became the first student to present agronomic research on breadfruit agroforestry plantations in the world.
+While collaborating with Paul, he became the first student ever to present agronomic research on breadfruit agroforestry plantations.
 He basically wrote the book on breadfruit.
-He now leads the farmer training program and technical follow-up on all the trees planted, as well as technical research, product development, and quality control.
+Gustavo now leads the farmer training program and technical follow-up on all the trees planted.
+He also leads technical research, product development, and quality control.

 Together, the trio has built a model that is holistic, community-centered, gender-inclusive, and replicable.
-Their work is local, rural and community-based, but their vision is large and their work centers around four key Sustainable Development Goals from the UN:
+Their work is local, rural and community-based.
+The vision, however, is large.
+Their work centers around four of the UN Sustainable Development Goals:

 - Zero Hunger